SAP/spartacus-docs/_pages/install/installing-sap-commerce-cloud.md

 CORS (Cross-Origin Resource Sharing) defines a way for a browser and a server to decide which cross-origin requests for restricted resources can or cannot be allowed.
 Certain Spartacus functionality such as checkout and consent management may not work properly if the CORS OCC REST API settings are not configured properly in SAP Commerce Cloud.

 To configure CORS settings for OCC REST APIs, adding the following to your SAP Commerce Cloud configuration.
-(These settings can be added using the Admin Console as well.)
+You can add these settings using the Hybris Administration Console.
+Hover your mouse over the **Platform** tab, then click **Configuration**.

 ```
 corsfilter.ycommercewebservices.allowedOrigins=http://localhost:4200 https://localhost:4200